aws-samples/amazon-transcribe-research-pseudolikelihood/README.md

 ```

 ## ASR (LibriSpeech)

+We include the 100-best LibriSpeech decoding outputs from "[Effective Sentence Scoring Method using Bidirectional Language Model for Speech Recognition](https://arxiv.org/abs/1905.06655)" (Shin et al., 2019) with the authors' permission; please cite their work if reusing their lists.
+The outputs come from a 5-layer encoder, 1-layer decoder BLSTMP model implemented in ESPnet.
+The files are located in `data/librispeech-espnet/*.json`.

 The split sizes below are for a 4 GPU, Tesla V100 machine (`p3.8xlarge`).
 Scale appropriately for your GPU memory.